-Thailand country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.
+Thailand country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private flight or general aviation, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.

-According to Thailand CAA AIP any aircraft owner/operator intent to fly in Thailand airspace request has to submit for Thailand overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
+According to thailand civil aviation authority aeronautical information publication (or AIP) any aircraft owner/operator intent to fly in Thailand airspace request has to submit for Thailand overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
 Always include AFTN on your flight plan, but you’ll only need an overfly permit from Thailand.